Part of being a technology industry leader is knowing when and how people use their devices. The short answer? All the time, and a LOT.

 - You can also block out everyone while still allowing for crucial calls and texts from your closest friends and family.
 Under the Do Not Disturb setting, iPhone users can allow their “Favorites” list to get through.
 Android users can create a custom list of friends and family who can reach them.

-- The Forest app (available for both the iPhone and Android) uses gamification to help you break the screen habit by setting a timeframe (up to two hours) when you don’t want to use your phone.
-During that time the Forest app plants a digital seedling that slowly grows into a tree on your phone screen.
+Forest uses gamification to help you break the screen habit by setting a timeframe when you don’t want to use your phone.
+The app plants a digital seedling that slowly grows into a tree.
 The tree withers if you check your phone before your time is up.

-- The Flipd app removes your phone distractions by locking you out of your phone apps during a timeframe that you designate.
+Flipd removes your phone distractions by locking you out of your phone apps during a timeframe that you designate.
 Or it can also do a “light lock,” which encourages you to stay off your phone, but still allows you to use it if you want to.

 You can also manually move all your phone apps into one digital folder on your phone.
 By not seeing the apps, you’ll be less distracted and tempted to use them, but will still be able to use them if you need to.